 From the theft of our money through credit card fraud to health issues.

 So here is the list of our Top Ten Travel Troubles.

 10. Technology and Camera Troubles

-A. Technology Problem: There are authorised Apple Mac or Computer Technicians in small towns, and rarely in developing countries.
+A. Technology Problem: There are authorized Apple Mac or Computer Technicians in small towns, and rarely in developing countries.

 This repair guy was nothing short of a criminal.

 By this time we were in Romania, and we drove 6 hours to the next city.
-We went to three repair places, and finally found an authorised Apple Mac repairer.
+We went to three repair places and finally found an authorized Apple Mac repairer.
 By now the computer was so damaged it was not fixable.
-So we managed to recover most of the information to my external drive, and bought a new laptop.
+So we managed to recover most of the information in my external drive and bought a new laptop.